jHernandezdev/using-ansible-with-azure/1-connect-to-azure-with-ansible/connect-to-azure-with-ansible.md

-# Connecting to Azure with Ansible
+# Connect to Azure with Ansible

 ## Prerequisites